-Robustness I verified the sensitivity of my results to including variables in the aggregate conditioning set that (i) contain independent information on fiscal policy expectations, and that (ii) control explicitly for labor market effects.
-In the spirit of Leeper et al. (2012, 2013), I construct an average forward tax rate that is implied by tax exempt municipal bonds and Treasury securities with maturity of one and five years, respectively.
-For the 1980Q1 to 2006Q4 period, I obtain yield data on AAA-rated municipal bonds from Bloomberg's Municipal Fair Market Bond Index and market yields on constant-maturity-adjusted, noninflationindexed US Treasury securities from the Federal Reserve's Statistical Release on Selected Interest Rates.
-In a separate exercise, I control for labor market effects of tax changes.
-I add sequentially the log of total employment per capita, the log of hours worked, and the log of the labor force relative to population to the set of aggregate variables.
-To construct the labor market outcomes, I employ the same data sources and definitions as in Mertens and Ravn (2013).
-Appendix B contains the results.
+Robustness To ensure the robustness of my results, I conduct several sensitivity analyses by incorporating additional variables into the aggregate conditioning set.
+These analyses address fiscal policy expectations, labor market effects, and tax progressivity over time.

+Following Leeper et al. (2012) and Leeper et al. (2013), I construct an average forward tax rate derived from tax-exempt municipal bonds and Treasury securities with one-year and five-year maturities.
+For the period 1980Q1 to 2006Q4, I utilize yield data on AAA-rated municipal bonds from Bloomberg's Municipal Fair Market Bond Index and market yields on constant-maturity-adjusted, non-inflation-indexed US Treasury securities from the Federal Reserve's Statistical Release on Selected Interest Rates.

+To account for the labor market impacts of tax changes, I sequentially add the log of total employment per capita, the log of hours worked, and the log of the labor force relative to population to the set of aggregate variables.
+These labor market outcomes are constructed using the same data sources and definitions as in Mertens and Ravn (2013).